javascript-tutorial/en.javascript.info/1-js/99-js-misc/02-eval/article.md

 eval(code); // Hello
 ```

+A string of code may be long, contain line breaks, function declarations, variables and so on.

-A call to `eval` returns the result of the last statement.
+The result of `eval` is the result of the last statement.

 For example:
 ```js run